open-mmlab/mmdetection3d/docs/en/user_guides/dataset_prepare.md

 **Tips**:

 - **Ready-made Annotations**.
-We have also provided NuScenes data annotations generated offline [here](#summary-of-annotation-files).
+We have also provided NuScenes data annotation files generated offline [here](#summary-of-annotation-files).
 You could download them and place them under `data/nuscenes/`.
-However, if you want to use `ObjectSample` Augmentation in LiDAR-based detection methods, you should additionally generate the groundtruth database file and annotations.
+However, if you want to use `ObjectSample` Augmentation in LiDAR-based detection methods, you should additionally generate groundtruth database files and annotations.

 ```bash
 python tools/create_data.py nuscenes --root-path ./data/nuscenes --out-dir ./data/nuscenes --extra-tag nuscenes --only-gt-databse